cla-bit/EstateEdgePy-Docs/source/examples.rst

         >>> service = PropertyService(client=client)

-*   Step 3: Call the get_filtered() method and pass a list of filters you want
+*   Step 3: Call the get_filtered() method and pass a list of filters you want.
+Ensure you pass thhe values for the arguments.

     .. code-block:: python